borntofrappe/learning-d3/Stacked Bar Chart Component/README.md

   const selection = context.selection ? context.selection() : context;
   ```

-  In the moment you pass a transition, this transition has a `.selection` method to retrieve the element.
+  In the moment you pass a transition, this object has a `.selection` method to retrieve the current selection.
 When you pass an element however, there is no such reference.

 - proceed with the logic [of the previous section](#enter-update-exit), adding elements on `selection` like `groupXAxis`